visualinteractivedata/visualinteractivedata.github.io/phd-graphics-medicine.md

 - the first year is typically dedicates to taught courses and preparing the PhD research proposal
 - the last 3 years are dedicated to the actual PhD research.

 While all of the research for this project will be done at the [School of Informatics](https://www.ed.ac.uk/informatics) and the [Usher Institute](https://www.ed.ac.uk/usher), the successful candidate will graduate from the [School of Engineering](https://www.eng.ed.ac.uk).
+The PhD candidate will also be part of the [Visual+Interactive Data group](http://visualinteractivedata.github.io) and [https://www.designinformatics.org]() and invited to join any group and reading group meetings.
+We strongly encourage collaborations within the group and our wide network of collaborators.
+The principal supervisor plans to meet weekly with the PhD candidate to assure close supervision and support.

 ## Required skills:
 * Undergraduate or postgraduate in computer science / informatics or related discipline